Looking for personal-finance books that actually help? Here are the personal finance books I always recommend.

 Don't worry, he then goes over exactly how to achieve financial success and have the life of your dreams.
 He doesn't believe in cutting out your morning coffee runs, and instead focuses on big-picture decisions that will actually make you wealthy.

 This book is most similar to The Simple Path to Wealth, in that it is not only a financial guidebook with specific instructions, but it explains the principles of wealth building and the why behind these recommendations.
+While I disagree with Ramit’s approach to debt payoff, his insights on automation and spending psychology are incredibly valuable.

 One of my favorite things about this book is that it addresses the mindset aspects of money management.
 Ramit identifies many issues in the way people think about and approach money and explains why these mental mis-steps are the true wealth killers.
 This book is especially perfect for people under 40 years old as Ramit focuses a lot on young people and their financial mistakes.

-More about helpful finance tips...
+More helpful finance tips...